Practice Madcap with Flashcards, Spelling and Quizzes

 The adjective 'madcap' has a lively and evocative etymology that captures its sense of wild and reckless behavior.
 It originated in the late 16th century and was formed by combining two words: 'mad,' meaning 'insane' or 'crazy,' and 'cap,' derived from the term 'cap' or 'capriccio,' meaning 'a sudden change of mood' or 'whimsy.'
 'Capriccio' itself has roots in Italian and relates to impulsive or unpredictable actions.
 Therefore, 'madcap' essentially means 'crazy whim' or 'impulsive madness,' describing individuals or actions characterized by their tendency to engage in wild, unpredictable, and often daring or reckless behavior.
 The etymology of 'madcap' vividly conveys the sense of adventure and impulsivity associated with this adjective.

-Quiz: Find the meaning of madcap
+Find the correct meaning of the adjective madcap:

 Try Again!